Divu-skp/SSPC/README.md

 Feel free to connect or contribute!

-## **📜 License**
-This project is licensed under the MIT License.
-Check the LICENSE file for more details.

 ## **🌟 Show Your Support**
 If you found this project useful, please consider giving it a ⭐ on GitHub!